-This blueberry smoothie recipe is packed with fiber, protein, and healthy vitamins!
-You will love this healthy green smoothie recipe for breakfast or a snack!!
-This blueberry smoothie is perfect for those hoping to lose a little weight!
+This blueberry spinach smoothie recipe is packed with fiber, protein, and healthy vitamins!
+You will love this healthy green smoothie recipe for breakfast or a snack.
+It is also perfect for those New Year’s resolutions for 2021!

-That’s not to say I eat healthy all of the time, but I try to keep a nice balance.
-While I used to follow the paleo diet very strictly, I no longer put restrictions on what I can and cannot eat.
-I enjoyed the paleo diet, but I didn’t like feeling guilty if I are french fries.
+I try to balance eating healthy and indulging every once in a while.
+Putting restrictions (I used to follow the paleo diet very strictly!) on what I can and cannot eat no longer works with how I feel.
+While I enjoyed the paleo diet, I didn’t like feeling guilty if I ate french fries.

 After years of dieting and reading about different nutritional programs, I learned that most of them have one common thread: protein, healthy fats, and fiber.